Seub Nakhasathien: Seub Nakhasathien Foundation

 Seub's death jolted Thailand into action.
 Ten days after his cremation, on 10 September 1990, the Seub Nakhasathien Foundation was established.
-The foundation has received donations from The Queen Dowager Sirikit and Princess Soamsawal and thousands of others.
+The foundation has received donations from The Queen Dowager Sirikit and Princess Soamsawali and thousands of others.
 Its goals are to protect natural sanctuaries and the flora and fauna inhabiting them and to protect endangered species.

 Eponymous species

-The Oreoglanis nakasathiani is one of the eight new kinds of Genus Oreoglanis found in Chiang Dao Wildlife Sanctuary, Chiang Mai Province by Chavalit Vidhayanon, an expert in fresh-water fish, together with H.H.
+The Oreoglanis nakasathiani is one of the eight new kinds of genus Oreoglanis found in Chiang Dao Wildlife Sanctuary, Chiang Mai Province by Chavalit Vidthayanon, an expert in fresh-water fish, together with H.H.
 Ng and Passakorn Saenjundaeng.
 The fish was named in honour of Seub for his dedication to the wildlife and forests in Thailand.

 Memorial day

 The day of his death, 1 September, has become Seub Nakhasathien Day and every year, people gather at Huai Kha Khaeng to celebrate his life and remember his achievements.